-Fair Wear expects the social report to include the Responsible Business Conduct policy and report on the most significant risk and the risk prioritisation process.
-Each year the social report will include results on improvement, mitigation and prevention programmes to update stakeholders on progress.
-This report should be developed in accordance with OECD guidelines.
+Fair Wear expects the report to include the companies' HRDD policy and report on the most significant risks and the risk prioritisation process.
+Each year the report will include progress on the prevention, mitigation and remediation of (potential) human rights impacts.
+This report should be developed in accordance with Fair Wear's HRDD policy (paragraph 5.1) and the OECD guidelines.
 For stakeholders to have the necessary input to evaluate and respond to company activities, it is essential to have this report published before the performance check or at the latest within six months after the closure of the financial year.